-Candidates for the Ph.D. in Materials Science and Engineering must be enrolled at Norfolk State University for a minimum of six semesters prior to graduation.
-Dissertation research must be conducted under the supervision of a regular or adjunct NSU faculty member approved by the appropriate Materials Science and Engineering Graduate Committee.
+Candidates for the Master of Science in Materials Science must be enrolled at Norfolk State University for a minimum of two semesters prior to graduation.
+Thesis research must be conducted under the supervision of a regular or adjunct NSU faculty member approved by the Materials Science Graduate Committee.